Pylons/substanced/docs/locking.rst

 Under normal circumstances, the length of the sequence returned will be either 0 (if there are no locks) or 1 (if there is any lock).
-In some special circumstances, however, when the :class:`substanced.locking.lock_resource` API is not used to create locks, there may be more than one lock related to a resource of the same type.
+In some special circumstances, however, when the :func:`substanced.locking.lock_resource` API is not used to create locks, there may be more than one lock related to a resource of the same type.